-For photographers who, perhaps, print JPEGs regularly or need a more precise view of the colors when reviewing photos on the rear LCD, the D4S now lets you adjust the color tone of the 921k-dot, 3.2-inch LCD to more closely match studio monitors or just for your personal tastes.
-The optical viewfinder itself remains largely unchanged with its large, bright 100% coverage and 0.70x magnification.
+For photographers who, perhaps, print JPEGs regularly or need a more precise view of the colors when reviewing photos on the rear LCD, the D4S now lets you adjust the color tone of the 921k-dot, 3.2-inch LCD to more closely match studio monitors, or just to account for your personal tastes.
+The optical viewfinder, meanwhile, remains largely unchanged with large, bright 100% coverage and 0.70x magnification.

-Nikon has also modified the mirror movement mechanism to improve viewfinder visibility by absorbing mirror slap, thereby minimizing viewfinder blackout.
-Now, snapping photos -- especially at 11fps -- won't interrupt the scene in the viewfinder as much, making it easier to keep your subject in view through the OVF.
+Nikon has also modified the mirror movement mechanism to improve viewfinder visibility by absorbing mirror slap, thereby minimizing viewfinder blackout time.
+Now, snapping photos -- especially at the full rate of 11 fps -- won't interrupt the scene in the viewfinder as much, making it easier to keep your subject framed as you want.

-And speaking of snapping photos, the D4S now makes it simple and fast to toggle between the XQD and CF memory cards (yes, the D4S maintains the XQD/CF pair, not two card slots of the same type).
+And speaking of snapping photos, the D4S now makes it simple and fast to toggle between the XQD and CompactFlash memory cards (yes, the D4S maintains the XQD/CF pairing, not two card slots of the same type).
 A quick two-button shortcut will switch to the other card.

 The last little tweak we'll mention here is for telephoto shooters.
 Many Nikon telephoto lenses have a focus operation button on the barrel to activate AF or as a memory recall setting to quickly change to a certain focusing distance.
 The Nikon D4S now has a custom feature in the camera that lets photographers re-program this button to toggle through the different AF modes.